orlandolukys-ctrl/orlandolukys-ctrl/README.md

 ---

 ## 🌟 About Me
-- 🔭 I’m an Engineer of Telecommunications and a Math Professor
+- 🔭 I am a Telecommunications Engineer and a Mathematics Professor
 - 🌱 I’m constantly learning and exploring Python and Matlab
 - 💬 Ask me about Python, Matlab, and mathematics topics
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/orlando-ramirez-85331268/details/experience/)